Janet Marie Smith

 Paul joins Canopy Team after over a decade in the Office of the Commissioner of Major League Baseball.
 As Senior Director of Ballpark Operations and Sustainability at MLB, Paul was responsible for overseeing the relationship between the thirty Club Ballpark Operators and the League Office.
 This included the groups responsible for Security, Guest Services, Facility Management, Concessions, and Sustainability at all 30 teams.
 Paul played a primary role in the management of all MLB Global Event operations including Postseason, All-Star Week, Field of Dreams, MLB London Series, and the World Baseball Classic.
 Prior to MLB, Paul spent a decade in the Boston Red Sox front office with time spent overseeing the Club’s Planning and Development, Facility, and Office Operation departments, as well as establishing the Historical Archives department and Fenway Park Living Museum.
 He was also the primary lead for the 2010 NHL Winter Classic at Fenway and had a major role in the operation of Fenway Park Concerts.

 Paul is a native of Waltham, Massachusetts, with his love of sports coming from watching and listening to every Red Sox game with his Mom from when he was three years old.
 Paul loves music from the 60’s to the 90’s, Pop Culture and TV from all decades, seeking out historical sites in whatever city he’s traveling to, and seeing the world with his friends and family.
 Paul holds a bachelor’s degree from the Boston University College of Communication.
-He is currently based in Washington, D.C.
+He is currently based in the Baltimore/DC area.

-Derek joins Canopy Team as a Special Projects Director with over 10 years of architecture, project management and sports experience.
+Derek joins Canopy Team as Managing Director with over 10 years of architecture, project management and sports experience.
 With a unique work history across adaptive reuse, technical historic preservation, and baseball operations, Derek is a hands-on design and project manager across every dimension of a project.
 Derek first started working with Janet Marie Smith in 2017 and was the LA Dodgers’ Project Director on the Centerfield Renovation at Dodger Stadium from design through finish construction in 2020.
 Derek has worked on a wide range of projects through his career ranging from a LEED Platinum science museum to the redevelopment of a historic television studio lot.

 As Special Project Director for Canopy, Derek is responsible for leading an internal and external team to define, plan and execute complex projects for Canopy’s clients.